sebkur/javadoc-ng/README.md

 First download
 [javadoc-ng-0.0.2.jar](https://github.com/sebkur/javadoc-ng/releases/download/v0.0.2/javadoc-ng-0.0.2.jar).

-You'll need Java 9 or later to execute the Jar file, I have tested with Java 11.
+You'll need Java 9 or later to execute the JAR file, I have tested with Java 11.

 ### Running a web server locally from the CLI